Leasing & Management

 - Bill rentals and reimbursable charges to tenants and parcel owners.

-- Handle of all tenant questions, maintenance, collection and administrative issues.
+- Handle all tenant questions, maintenance, collection and administrative issues concerning retail and commercial property.

 - Coordinate all repairs, leasehold improvements and maintenance through contract labor and establish preventative maintenance programs where appropriate.